 performSelector:onThread:withObject:waitUntilDone:modes:.
 You could also use

 dispatch_async to “bounce” to your blocks on an appropriate queue, either the main queue for UI tasks or a queue you have up for concurrent operations.
 For more about concurrent operations, see Concurrency Programming Guide; for more about blocks, see Blocks Programming Topics.
-The AVCam for iOS sample code is considered the primary example for all AVFoundation functionality and can be consulted for examples of thread and queue usage with AVFoundation.
+The AVCam-iOS: Using AVFoundation to Capture Images and Movies sample code is considered the primary example for all AVFoundation functionality and can be consulted for examples of thread and queue usage with AVFoundation.

 AVFoundation is an advanced Cocoa framework.
 To use it effectively, you must have: